-What did Jews eat on Chanukah throughout the generations?
+What did Jews eat on Hanukkah throughout the generations?
 When did the sufgania come along?
 And what were latkes made of before potatoes reached Europe in the 16th century?

 A few years after Antiochus IV Epiphanes ascended the throne of the Seleucid dynasty, the Maccabean Revolt began.
 It was a struggle between Jews who were zealously protective of their religion and culture and the Hellenized Jewish elite who were supportive of the Hellenistic reforms introduced by the new king.